sonic-net/SONiC/doc/reset_factory/ResetFactoryHLD.md

 KEEP_BASIC_TABLES=MGMT_PORT,MGMT_INTERFACE,PASSW_HARDENING
 ```

-We will extend this list with th following tables after the merge of features:
+We will extend this list with the following tables after the merge of features:
 ```
 SSH_SERVER,USER_TABLE ,ROLE_TABLE
 ```